 Later this year I would see this surge directly when I attended Coachella.
 Unlike Ultra, Coachella isn’t known for being strictly an EDM festival.
 In fact, most of the EDM there could be considered “mainstream.”
 However, after attending the Do-lab and Yuma stages, I realized that techno has become the new mainstream.

 I still remember seeing the Do-lab stage packed to the max when Chris Lake and Fisher did a b2b.
-As sfmfstaffising as that was, nothing blew me away like the crowd of Maceo Plex in the Yuma tent.
+As surprising as that was, nothing blew me away like the crowd of Maceo Plex in the Yuma tent.
 His style of music is as underground as you can get, yet he drew in a crowd as big as Migos!

 Since Coachella, I’ve only seen this trend continue to grow and believe me, I am not complaining.